IDEall/bluebark-lite/README.md

 # BlueBark Lite

-A lightweight Raspberry Pi + RTL-SDR signal presence detector for TETRA-like RF activity.
+A lightweight Raspberry Pi + RTL-SDR signal presence detector for TETRA-like RF activity (Emergency Vehicles Detector).

 ## What It Does